-The inclusion of game technologies into military simulators is going to further accelerate this use of commercial tools and data to create the software and data within the systems.
+Disruptions bring fundamental changes to an industry.
+They create opportunities for those who adopt and champion the disruptive technology.
+But these changes also trickle through the industry and create related changes that are opportunities for improvements.
+The inclusion of game technologies into military simulators is going to accelerate the use of commercial tools and data to create the software and data within these systems.
 In the future, simulation systems may be more integrations of commercial tools and data than they are unique creations of these for a single customer.
 We can see the beginning of this in the new types of defense simulation companies that have emerged.
 These companies do not attempt to create products entirely from scratch, but instead seek out customers who require modifications to commercial tools with which they are proficient.
 One company may create the 3D engine, such as Unreal.
 Three others may specialize in modifying the object models to represent military vehicles.
 Six others may specialize in creating the digital representation of the environment in which these objects operate.
 Finally, a few companies will handle the integration of the companies, tools, and data necessary to pull all of this expertise into a working system.